-The capital measure comprises tier 1 capital in accordance with the regulations concerning the calculation of regulatory capital.
+The capital measure comprises tier 1 capital in accordance with article 429 of the CRR.
 The leverage ratio requirement supplements the capital adequacy requirement calculated on the risk-weighted balance sheet and is intended to act as a safeguard against setting the calculation basis too low when calculating capital adequacy.

 When calculating the leverage ratio, today's reporting standard does not permit collateral from derivative counterparties to be taken into account when calculating derivative exposure.
 In addition, the amount must be calculated using the current exposure method.
-That has unfortunate effects for EBK, and means that the indicator fails to provide a good picture of the actual risk associated with
+That has unfortunate effects for EBK, and means that the indicator fails to provide a good picture of the actual risk associated with an irresponsible increase in debt.
+It is actually the case that the calculation method punishes financial institutions with agreements on receiving collateral for the increased market value of derivatives.
+EBK has therefore also carried out calculations of the leverage ratio which show net derivative exposure calculated in accordance with the standardised method pursuant to the CRR.

-Table 6 Leverage ratio at 31 December 2018
+Table 6 Leverage ratio at 31 December 2019

 Leverage ratio 31 Dec.
-2018 Balance-sheet items (excluding derivatives) 100 151 591 Change in value of financial instruments at fair value (26 983) Derivative exposure (current exposure method) 10 359 406 Derivative exposure (standardised method) 3 412 695 Loan commitments to customers 143 252 Total on- and off-balance sheet exposures (c.e. method) 110 627 267 Total on- and off-balance sheet exposures (std. method) 103 680 556 Tier 1 capital 5 227 381 Leverage ratio - tier 1 (current exposure method) 4.73% Leverage ratio - tier 1 (standardised method) 5.04%
+2019 Balance-sheet items (excluding derivatives) 99 351 797 Change in value of financial instruments at fair value (24 659) Derivative exposure (current exposure method) 9 268 613 Derivative exposure (standardised method) 3 520 365 Loan commitments to customers 102 504 Total on- and off-balance sheet exposures (c.e. method) 108 698 255 Total on- and off-balance sheet exposures (std. method) 102 950 007 Tier 1 capital 5 647 975 Leverage ratio - tier 1 (current exposure method) 5.20 % Leverage ratio - tier 1 (standardised method) 5.49 %